aesthetic0001/AFKBot-1/docs/commands.md

 <h1 align="center">Commands</h1>

-These commands assume you have set a prefix before them in the `config.json`
+These commands assume you have set a prefix for them in the `config.json`

 <h2 align="center">afk</h2>